KhronosGroup/WebGL/other/test-runner/README.md

 Once installed you may need to adjust the paths in `test-runner/config.json` to ensure they are correct for your system.
 The Linux paths in particular are especially likely to need adjustment.
+On Windows the paths will need to be adjusted if you have done a per-user installation of Chrome, rather than a machine-wide installation.

 Running
 -------